wilsonephillips/zup/README.md

 openSUSE Tumbleweed ONLY.
 Do not run this on openSUSE LEAP without editing the command in the script for leap.

 This was strictly a "Let's see if I can make this work!"
 I only did it to prove to myself that it could be done.
+You can actually click a mouse to run a bash script, but the key is the .desktop file.
+I have not figured out any way to make it work without it.

 This runs the zypper dist-upgrade from a script.
 It works by clicking the zup.desktop file on your desktop, or wherever you want to put it.
 You must click the .desktop file to run it.
 You cannot run it by clicking the script itself.
 It is the .desktop file that makes Konsole open to run the script.
 It requires the correct shebang in the script as well.